-Sometimes if they’re borrowing equipment from their educational institution, student filmmakers are using equipment that has been through many hands.
-And because students are learning how to organise themselves, how to work the equipment, and how to think through problems, sometimes they make technical mistakes.
+Sometimes if they're borrowing equipment from their educational institution, student filmmakers are using equipment that has been through many hands.
+And because students are learning how to organise themselves, how to work with the equipment, and how to think through problems, sometimes they make technical mistakes.
 They accidentally delete important footage.
 Or a camera stops working.
-Or they didn’t make a backup of their material.
-Or they lose their SD card.
-These are all common foibles of student filmmakers!
+Or they don't make a back up of their material.
+Or they lose their SD card on location.
+These are all common fails of student filmmakers!

 5. Roles may be limited

 Lecturers in filmmaking frequently chuckle about the fact that student filmmakers love writing horror films - especially zombie films, but also films about dark social themes.
 So there's not a huge variety of material in the student filmmaking landscape.
 If you come across a student film that's quite different, you can be sure you've hit on something special.

 So a student filmmaking experience can either be negative or positive - or a mixture of both.
 If everything goes according to plan, though, you may meet a great contact.
 You may have a fun time.
 You may learn something new.
 And you may walk away with a film as a memento of your experience.